PolarisSchulz/PolarisSchulz/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

-### Hi there, I´m Abigail Pena 🌻
+### Hey there, nice to see you 🌻
 Welcome to my Github page!
-I am Front-End Developer with a lot of knowledge in UI/UX design and I have a career in graphic design at the UNAM university on Mexico!
+I´m Abigail, Front-End Developer with a lot of knowledge in UI/UX design and I have a career in graphic design.
-Fan of technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and movie reviews.
+I´m from Mexico, and I love technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and movie reviews.

 🌱 Things I am currently working on:
 - Portfolio